 - New staff had a full induction to the service.
 Learning was provided through a mixture of e-learning and face to face training, staff worked shadow shifts to get to know the people they would be supporting.
-A staff member told us, "We have time to read the care plan before we visit anyone new and are also given person specific training where required." - Staff had the opportunity to complete specialist training such as continence care and end of life care.
-Staff also completed the Care Certificate.
-The Care Certificate is an agreed set of standards that define the knowledge, skills and behaviours expected of specific job roles in the health and social care sectors. - Staff had regular meetings and supervision, where they could discuss any training or support needs, they may require. - Staff felt supported by the registered manager and staff team.
-A staff member said, "I definitely am supported, can contact the office any time and feel they have given me the skills to care for people."
+A staff member told us, "Training is very thorough, and I think I am a better person because of it." - Staff had the opportunity to complete the Care Certificate.
+The Care Certificate is an agreed set of standards that define the knowledge, skills and behaviours expected of specific job roles in the health and social care sectors.
+Also, the provider encouraged people to continue with their career progression.
+A staff member said, "I am doing my level 4 diploma in health and social care and get help and support from [name of registered manager]." - Staff had regular meetings and supervision, where they could discuss their work and any training they may require. - Staff felt supported by the registered manager.
+A staff member said, "I am free to ask anything, and I can go to [Name of registered manager] at any time.
+They are very open and caring."